domenicosolazzo/practice-genomic/DNA.md

 - Only the mother's or the father's gene copy is switched on regardless of the child's gender.
 - The genes are chemically marked, or **imprinted**, during the process that generates eggs and sperm.
 - The embryo that emerges from the joining of egg and sperm can tell whether a gene copy came from Mom or Dad, so it knows which copy of the gene to shut off.

+#### Telomeres
+- Some DNA sequences are different: They don't encode RNAs or proteins.
+- **Introns* are in this category